Compare Popular Online Crime Scene Investigation Programs

 According to the Bureau of Labor Statistics, the growth rate for crime scene technicians is 14%.

-What skills should a crime scene technician have?
+What skills should a CST have?

 A crime scene technician needs strong problem solving skills, critical thinking, and math and science skills.